-In response to the housing crisis, the state and federal resources are for homeowners and do not cover renters.
+A foreclosure is the legal means by which a lender can repossess your home.
+These state and federal resources are for homeowners and do not cover renters.
 If you are a renter, see how foreclosure affects tenants.

 Participating Legal Service Organizations -